niamhmacsweeney/ABCD_data_management/README.md

 1. This preprint: “A practical guide for researchers and reviewers using the ABCD Study and other large longitudinal datasets" doi: to go here

     This paper is intended as a guide for researchers and reviewers working with ABCD data, highlighting the features of the data (and the strengths and limitations therein) as well as relevant analytical and methodological considerations.
 It arose out of discussions from the Modelling Developmental Change ABCD Workshop held in July 2021.
-It is strongly encouraged that you consult this document when designing your ABCD project as the information contained within provides an excellent framework to ease you into working with large, multi-modal datasets like ABCD.
-This paper is fairly comprehensive in temrs of giving you the tools to get started working with ABCD and it's recommended that this is your first port-of-call when starting an ABCD Project.
-It also makes reference to the resources detailed below (e.g., ABCD workshop, data dictionary, DEAP etc.)
+It is strongly encouraged that you consult this document when designing your ABCD project as the information contained within provides an excellent (and fairly comprehensive) framework to ease you into working with large, multi-modal datasets like ABCD.
+It also goes into greater details about the resources listed below (e.g., ABCD workshop, data dictionary, DEAP etc.)

     **NOTE** - The paper is currently under review at Developmental Cognitive Neuroscience as a Next Gen Tools paper.
 This page will be updated once the final version is available.